 The Louisiana Breastfeeding Coalition's Breastfeeding Welcome Here Campaign allows organizations to promote breastfeeding without taking the steps to become Breastfeeding Friendly designated.
 This program asks organizations to sign a pledge and display a window cling to show support of a mother's right to breastfeed anytime, anywhere (supported by Louisiana law).
 Signed pledge forms can be sent to firstname.lastname@example.org.
 Restaurants who submit a signed pledge form will receive a window cling to display and be listed on the Louisiana Breastfeeding Coalition website.

-Americans get most of their sodium - more than 75% - from processed and restaurant foods.1 While our bodies need a small amount of sodium to work properly, too much can increase blood pressure and risk for heart disease and stroke.
-Together, heart disease and stroke kill more Americans each year than any other cause.2 For this reason, we strongly encourage restaurants to offer entree options with 750mg of sodium or less.
+The majority of salt that is consumed by Americans (more than 75%) is from processed and restaurant foods.1 While our bodies need a small amount of sodium to work properly, too much can negatively impact our health.
+Too much sodium can lead to increased blood pressure and risk for heart disease and stroke.
+Together, heart disease and stroke kill more Americans each year than any other cause.2 For this reason, we strongly encourage restaurants to focus on reducing sodium in recipes and offer at least three entrée options with 800mg of sodium or less.

 - Gluten-free menu items

-The ServSafe Allergens ™ online, interactive course drives home critical information your employees and managers need in order to accommodate guests with food allergies.
-The ServSafe Allergens online course covers such topics as identifying allergens, communication with the guest, preventing cross-contact, food labels and more.
+The ServSafe Allergens ™ online, interactive course offers critical information restaurant managers and employees need in order to accommodate guests with food allergies.
+The course covers such topics as identifying allergens, communicating with guests, preventing cross-contact, food labeling and more.